Chocolate Chip Walnut Blondies is a fun one-pan dessert that everyone will love!

 Sugars can cause confusion and missteps when we cook and bake with unprocessed ingredients.
 First of all, let me state that sugar is sugar.
 Sweeteners of any form will cause insulin levels to rise (some a lot, some a little) so we should always use them in strict moderation.
-In fact, overconsumption of sugar has been linked to heart disease, diabetes, auto immune diseases, etc. Let’s use wisdom in choosing our sweeteners and how often we include them.
+In fact, overconsumption of sugar has been linked to heart disease, diabetes, auto immune diseases, etc. So, it’s a good idea to use wisdom in choosing sweeteners and how often to consume them.

 When cooking and baking with less-processed sugars, it’s important to keep in mind that the sweetener might lend a bit of extra flavor to the dish.
 For instance, maple sugar may add a slight maple flavor to the end product.
 Also, many of the sweeteners listed below will lend a slight blond color to the food, so if you’re making a cake you’d like to keep as white as possible, use a sweetener like honey instead of sucanat.

 Raw honey is a natural sweetener that doesn’t cause a significant rise or fall of blood sugar levels.
 It’s best to buy raw honey because it contains beneficial enzymes which are lost during processing and filtering.
 Honey is best used in dishes that don’ t need to be heated.
 Raw honey has a glycemic index of 30.
 (Refined, pasteurized honey can have a glycemic index as high as 75!
 So if I can find raw honey, it’s always my preferred choice.)

 Organic whole cane sugar is dehydrated sugar cane juice and contains many minerals.
 I like to refer to it as white sugar before it hits the factory.
 Whole cane sugar can be used in place of sugar 1:1 when baking and cooking.
 The rich molasses flavors do well in cakes and cookies or any recipe that would be complemented by a bit of molasses flavor.
 Sucanat has a glycemic index of 55.